The Cyber Scheme banner image depicting telecommunications spy satellites

 For registrants applying through The Cyber Scheme, this means:

-- For Chartered Title, applicants are required to pass or hold The Cyber Scheme’s CSTL exam (App or Inf), or equivalent exams from other organisations, and be able to demonstrate significant delivery experience at Team Leader level to proceed with their application.
+• For Chartered Title, applicants are required to pass or hold a qualifying certificate – The Cyber Scheme’s CSTL exam (App or Inf) or Cyber Scheme Red Team Manager (CSRTM) exam, and be able to demonstrate significant delivery experience at Team Leader level to proceed with their application.
+Note: We recognise equivalent exams from other organisations where they are recognised by the Council.

-- For Principal Title applications, registrants are required to pass or hold The Cyber Scheme’s CSTL exam (App or Inf), or equivalent exams from other organisations.
+• For Principal Title applications, registrants are required to pass or hold The Cyber Scheme’s CSTL exam (App or Inf), or equivalent exams from other organisations.

-- For Practitioner Title applications, registrants are required to pass or hold The Cyber Scheme’s CSTM exam, or equivalent exams from other organisations.
+• For Practitioner Title applications, registrants are required to pass or hold The Cyber Scheme’s CSTM exam, or equivalent exams from other organisations.

-- The Associate Title is not specialism-specific but can be the first step on the ladder to Practitioner in Security Testing.
+• The Associate Title is not specialism-specific but can be the first step on the ladder to Practitioner in Security Testing.
 Please click here for further details.

 Existing CTM and CTL certificate holders